Mis-specs effects: Bassett error ‘disturbs’ industry

 "We assume our vendors won't risk losing our business to change specs.
 To save a dollar or two here and there is not worth the millions of dollars they could lose in the long run," said one buyer, noting that if a manufacturer has legitimate reasons for modifying a product the retailer should be informed.

 But the bigger issue, some believe, is the impact Bassett's error could have on the consumer.
 Although no complaints from consumers regarding the product have been reported to Levitz or J.C.
-Penney --the models involved "are of quality equal to nationally sold product," according to Bassett -- industry insiders worry about giving consumers another reason to be skeptical of the mattress business.
+Penney --the involved models "are of equal quality to nationally sold product," according to Bassett -- industry insiders worry about giving consumers another reason to be skeptical of the futon mattress business.